shawnferry/HOL7712-gitbook/setup/steps.md

 Yes! and I'm glad you asked.

-Setup.pp has added inline validation and linting via syntastic.
+The setup.pp manifest has added inline validation and linting via syntastic.

 ## ![](/images/SETUP-007-vi-invalid.png)Fix the Syntax Error